DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 :---                        |:---                                                       |:---
 **Line number / Lot Id / Item number / Inventory dimensions**   | Find the EDI picking list line number/ Lot Id to which the staging line belongs    | Error at Staging table. <br> D365 stock not picked

-At this step the issues are usually around setup/business logic issues.
-Review the **Log** or **Version log** for the applicable record to find the issue.
-Example errors and method to fix are discussed in below table.

 ### Validation

 [Validation profiles](../SETUP/VALIDATION%20PROFILES/Picking%20list%20registration.md) can be specified and linked to the template along with a rule error tolerance which is used to determine how D365 will react.
 Options are: